With the help of the Pakistan government, we planned to strike here: Confession of a terrorist

 "Pakistan is desperate for terrorists to infiltrate... to disrupt peace in the Valley," General Officer Commanding (GoC) of the Army's 15 Corps Lt General K J S Dhillon said at a joint briefing with Inspector General of Police (IGP), Kashmir, Munir Khan.

-This development comes in the backdrop of the Army arresting two persons who were trying to infiltrate the Valley through the Line of Control last week.
+This development comes in the backdrop of the Army arrested two persons who were trying to infiltrate the Valley through the Line of Control (LoC) last week.

 Amidst talks of no first use, Pakistan desperately pushes terrorists to India